vd Brink Home Automations

 ESP wires ESP wires Pins on a ESP8266 MCU v3

-This table show how the Orcon remote is connected, via the flat cable to the adapter, via the dupont cables with the ESP.
+This table shows how the Orcon remote is connected, via the flat cable to the adapter, via the dupont cables with the ESP.

 Flat cable +